The Hub Specialists

 Josée has spent most of her career working within the health care sector.
 In the last 10 years, Josée has been dedicating her practice to mentoring, supporting and coaching health care professionals to offer exceptional patient experience in leadership roles at CHEO.
 Josée is passionate about community partnership, collaboration and system transformation.
 Josée loves a challenge on the ski hills where you will most likely find her with her family on the weekends.

 Roxanne MacKay brings with her 15 years of experience in the private and government sectors.
 Not only is she skilled at supporting and organizing her team members, she is adept at organizing large scale local and national level events.
 Constantly learning, Roxanne endeavours to expand her skill set through courses and networking.
 When not busy multitasking at work, she volunteers her time as a Scout Leader with “Scouts du Canada”, winding down with a good read and creating fabric art through cross-stitching.

 IT Support: Daniel Peregrym

 Daniel started his career with CHEO as a student two years ago answering phones for the HelpDesk.
-Since then, he has worked tirelessly with his team to improve the day-to-day operations of the hospital and deploying their new electronic health record system.
-Recently he has accepted a full time position as a Technical Support Analyst.
-His first official project in his new role is to support the Project ECHO Team and the wonderful work they do.
-During his off hours you can often find him either nose deep in a book, or building models at his kitchen table while his wife complains about the paints’ smell.
+Since then, he has worked tirelessly with his team to improve the day-to-day operations of the hospital and deploying its new electronic health record system.
+Recently he has accepted a full-time position as a Technical Support Analyst.
+His first official project in his new role is to support the ECHO Team and the wonderful work they do.
+During his off-hours, you can often find him either nose deep in a book, or building models at his kitchen table while his wife complains about the paints’ smell.